ausd-io/ausd/doc/standards/cashaddr.md

 ## Double prefix

-In some contexts, such as payment URLs or QR codes, the addresses are currently prefixed with `ecash:`.
+In some contexts, such as payment URLs or QR codes, the addresses are currently prefixed with `auscash:`.
 In these contexts, the address must not be double prefixed.

 ## Examples of address translation